FeanorTheElf/feanor-math/Readme.md

 The trait `RingBase` is designed for implementors, i.e. to define a ring structure as simply as possible.
 The trait `RingStore` on the other hand is designed for using a ring, and is implemented by objects that provide access to an underlying `RingBase` object.
 The reasons for this separation are explained further down this page.

+## Features

+The following rings are provided
+ - The integer ring `Z`, as a trait `crate::integer::IntegerRing` with implementations for all primitive ints (`i8` to `i128`), an arbitrary-precision implementation `crate::rings::rust_bigint::RustBigintRing`, and an optional implementation using bindings to the heavily optimized library [mpir](https://github.com/wbhart/mpir)
+ - The quotient ring `Z/nZ`, as a trait `crate::rings::zn::ZnRing` with four implementations.
+One where the modulus is small and known at compile-time `crate::rings::zn::zn_static::Zn`, an optimized implementation of Barett-reductions for moduli up to 41 bits `crate::rings::zn::zn_42::Zn`, a generic implementation of Barett-reductions for any modulus and any integer ring (including arbitrary-precision ones) `crate::rings::zn::zn_barett::Zn` and a residue-number-system implementation for highly composite moduli `crate::rings::zn::zn_rns::Zn`.
+ - The polynomial ring `R[X]` over any base ring, as a trait `crate::rings::poly::PolyRing` with two implementations, one for densely filled polynomials `crate::rings::poly::dense_poly::DensePolyRing` and one for sparsely filled polynomials `crate::rings::poly::sparse_poly::SparsePolyRing`.
+ - Finite-rank simple and free ring extensions, as a trait `crate::rings::extension::FreeAlgebra`, with an implementation based on polynomial division `crate::rings::extension::FreeAlgebraImpl`

+The following algorithms are implemented
+ - Fast Fourier transforms, including an optimized implementation of the Cooley-Tuckey algorithm for the power-of-two case, an implementation of the Bluestein algorithm for arbitrary lengths, and a factor FFT implementation (also based on the Cooley-Tuckey algorithm).
+The Fourier transforms work on all rings that have suitable roots of unity, in particular the complex numbers `C` and suitable finite rings `Fq`
+ - An optimized variant of the Karatsuba algorithm for fast convolution
+ - An implementation (currently not very optimized) of the Cantor-Zassenhaus algorithm to factor polynomials over finite fields
+ - Lenstra's Elliptic Curve algorithm to factor integers (although the current implementation is very slow)
+ - Miller-Rabin test to check primality of integers
+ - A baby-step-giant-step and factorization-based algorithm to compute arbitrary discrete logarithms

 ## Using rings